NicolasBrg/NBDecoration/README.md

 https://discord.gg/u4hyCtybbr

 ## Permission
-No permissions are required to use the plugin, however you will need the **nbdecoration.admin** permission to give the one decoration and have access to public mode.
+No permissions are required to use the mod, however you will need the **nbdecoration.admin** permission to give the one decoration and have access to public mode.

 *The public mode allows to place on the map a decoration that will be collectable by any player (which will become the owner of the decoration).*